 Etsy Pattern comes with its own list of pros and cons, so it may or may not be worth it to you.

-Unfortunately, you’ll have to pay some fees, but taking proactive steps to minimize the fees that you have to pay on Etsy will undoubtedly help keep your wallet looking healthier.
+Unfortunately, you’ll have to pay fees no matter where you sell.
+But taking proactive steps to minimize the impact of fees on your bottom line will make your wallet happier and your business healthier.